romanowski/blog/kleisli2.md

 ![](http://virtuslab.com/wp-content/uploads/2015/11/kleisli_choice.png)

-Here we have two possible paths of execution (marked red and blue) based on data hold in an `Either` instance passed as input.
+Here we have two possible paths of execution (marked red and blue) based on data held in an `Either` instance passed as input.
 `left(f)` feeds `Left` input through its argument arrow, leaving the other part unchanged. `right(f)` mirrors `left`.
 Thinking in terms of Scala library, these operators are maps on, respectively, `Left` and `Right` projections.
 `Multiplex(+++)` simply combines both `left` and `right` into a single operation.
 It applies `f` if input is a `Left` or `g` if it is a `Right`
 `Fanin(|||)` is `+++` which merges the output.
 Think Scala's `Either.fold`.

-Implementation is straightforward
+Implementation is straightforward:

 [Code](https://github.com/VirtusLab/kleisli-examples/blob/2041b8db7d3557895cfa1fb7d0f2e40cd9e821bd/src/main/scala/org/virtuslab/blog/kleisli/Choice.scala)
 ```scala